mattigu/othello-minimax/readme.md

 # Othello
 This is my first project in rust.
-The goal was to rewrite and improve my first programming project which was in Python.
+The goal was to rewrite and improve my first programming project written in Python.
-This implementation efficiently stores the board using 2 - 64 bit unsigned integers.
+This implementation efficiently stores the board using 2 - 64 bit unsigned integers and is ~1000 times faster.

 # Build
 There are two build targets for this project - othello and test.